Essential Questions to Ask When Designing Your Dream Home - Royal Homes Essential Questions to Ask When Designing Your Dream Home - Royal Homes

 Cabinets

-Open shelves are becoming more popular in the kitchen by adding pops of colour to the room, as well as display any cookbooks or any other valuable items that don’t deserve to be hidden behind a door.
+Open shelves are becoming more popular in the kitchen by adding pops of colour to the room, as well as displaying any cookbooks or any other valuable items that don’t deserve to be hidden behind a door.
 Another similar trend is glass inserts to display your dishware, but without having to worry about any overhead hazards for your little ones.

 Lastly, choosing your hardware can personalize your kitchen.
 If you’re looking for a clean style, brushed nickel is a well-suited choice.
 Going for a more traditional kitchen?
 Antique English finish or Antique Copper would both help bring that theme together.